Home plate icon

 Seat

-1970 2001 48,044 335 375 400 375 335 60 10 2 4 4 8 5 4.6
+(50) 8 29 15% 50% 111.8 27.3 10 10 10 SE 60 335 375 400 375 335 2 4 4 8 5 4.6

-ALL STAR GAMES: 1974, 1994
+ALL STAR GAMES: 1974, 1994 ARTIFICIAL TURF: 1970-2000 (always)

 BEEN THERE: I saw Three Rivers Stadium from a distance in 1986, and I saw it up close in August 2000, just five months before it was demolished.

 It was probably inevitable that the Pirates would eventually abandon funky old Forbes Field, but the tragedy was compounded in 1970 when they went along with prevailing fashion by building a boring generic "doughnut" stadium as part of a deal with the Steelers football team.
 The first baseball game was on July 16, just a few weeks after its cloned sibling opened in Cincinnati, 300 miles down the Ohio River.
 There were a few distinguishing traits worth mentioning, however.
 The bullpens were located in the right and left field corners, similar to San Diego Stadium, except that Three Rivers Stadium used the the "paired swivelable circular section lower deck" (PSCSLD) configuration.
 Making room for the bullpens in the corners necessitated two modifications: the extremities of the movable portions of the lower decks were truncated, and the left and right wings of the lower decks were oriented toward each other in a wider angle than at Riverfront Stadium or the other PSCSLD "clones."
-Another difference from Riverfront Stadium was that there were TWO mezzanine levels, most of which consisted of glass-covered suites with air-conditioned comfort for high-paying club members.
-As a consequence, the upper deck was 70+ feet above the ground, true "nosebleed" elevation.
+The dugouts were unusually close to each other, connected by a covered ground-level seating area like in the original seating configuration of Dodger Stadium.
+Another way in which Three Rivers Stadium stood out among the other stadiums of its genre was its slightly elliptical shape, like Busch Stadium II (St. Louis); Olympic Stadium (Montreal) is obviously oval in shape, and Rogers Centre (ex-Skydome) is a slightly "flattened" oval.

-The other Pirate Hall-of-Famer from that era, Willie Stargell, is the only batter to have hit more than one home run into the very high upper deck at Three Rivers Stadium; he did that FOUR times.
+The other Pirate Hall-of-Famer from that era, Willie Stargell, is the only batter to have hit more than one home run into the very high upper deck at Three Rivers Stadium; he did that four times.
 The triumphant 1979 season is remembered for the "We Are Family" anthem that defined the spirited emergence of a New (post-industrial) Pittsburgh.
 Energized by rookie slugger Barry Bonds (!), the Pirates won three divisional titles again in the early 1990s, but failed to make it back to the World Series.

-SOURCES: Lowry (1992), Gershman (1993), USA Today / Fodor's (1996)
+SOURCES: Lowry (2006), Pastier (2007), Dow (2002) calendar, Gershman (1993), USA Today / Fodor's (1996), www.digitalballparks.com, www.jerryreuss.com

-Three Rivers Stadium afar
+Three Rivers Stadium, far

-PHOTO #1 (click to see)
+camera #1 (click to see)

 This view of Three Rivers Stadium from Mount Washington, about a mile away on the south side of downtown Pittsburgh, shows Point State Park where the Allegheny River (next to the stadium) joins with the Monongahela River to form the Ohio River.
 You can see the top of Fort Pittsburgh Bridge (I-279) at the bottom.
 (May or June, 1986)

-PHOTO #2 (click to see)
+camera #2 (click to see)

 Vox populi: Fans' impressions

 Have you been to this stadium?
 If so, feel free to share your impressions of it with other fans!
 (Registration is required.)
 Also, I welcome submissions of original stadium photos that fans have taken, and will make sure they get properly credited.
-Just send me an e-mail message by clicking on the Contact link below.
+Just send me an e-mail message via the Contact page.

 Valid HTML 4.01 Transitional

-Copyright © 2008 Andrew G. Clem.
+Copyright © Andrew G. Clem.
 All rights reserved.
 Use of this site indicates your agreement to the Terms of Use.